tuanducdesign/portfolio/content/posts/example-one.md

   - html
 ---

 This article to showcase about images based content, check the network tab waterfall to see when the image loads.
-Verify
+Verify that all of these images are responsive.

-## Image should be using the basic Markdown syntax
+> These images are picked up from [unsplash](https://unsplash.com)

-This images picked up from [unsplash](https://unsplash.com)
+## Syntax

 Here's how you embed an image to a markdown: